 The Company is subject to income tax in the U.S., as well as various state and international jurisdictions.
 The Company is currently under examination by the Internal Revenue Service for the period ending December 31, 2013.
 The examination commenced in the third quarter of 2015 and as of December 31, 2016, there have been no adjustments proposed.
 The Company has not recorded an uncertain tax position and therefore a table of unrecognized tax benefits has not been presented, and no interest or penalties have been accrued as of December 31, 2016.
 The Company's total amount of unrecognized tax benefits could increase within the next twelve months as a result of the exam.
 However, the effect of the outcome cannot be reasonably estimated as the IRS examination is ongoing.
 The Company has not been audited by any state tax authorities in connection with income taxes.
-The Company has not been audited by international tax authorities or any states in connection with income taxes.
-The Company's New York State tax returns have been subject to annual desk reviews which have resulted in insignificant adjustments to the related franchise tax liabilities and credits.
+The Company has not been subject to annual desk reviews which have resulted in insignificant adjustments to the related franchise tax liabilities and credits.
 The Company is no longer subject to federal and state examination for tax years ending prior to December 31, 2013; tax years ending December 31, 2013 through December 31, 2016 remain open to examination.
 However, the Company's tax years December 31, 1998 through December 31, 2016 generally remain open to adjustment for all federal, state and foreign tax matters until its net operating loss and tax credit carryforwards are utilized or expire prior to utilization, and the applicable statutes of limitation have expired in the utilization year.
 The federal and state tax authorities can generally reduce a net operating loss (but not create taxable income) for a period outside the statute of limitations in order to determine the correct amount of net operating loss which may be allowed as a deduction against income for a period within the statute of limitations.